 I want to feel that I am contributing, so I have my writing and speaking represented on my board.
 And I want to feel fit and healthy, so I have exercise and activity there as well.

-After you have a pile that you have cut out of your magazines, consider which ones make sense to you.
+After you have a nice enough pile of images and words, consider which ones make sense to you.
 Organize them into similar, meaningful groups: home, travel, exercise, hobbies or interests, new business, and you will see patterns or groups begin to emerge.

 Eliminate anything that isn’t a good representation of where you want to be in your ThirdThird.
 I traded running shoes for a yoga pose.
 I selected the best picture of a home in the woods.